Yes, everything has technique to it.

 This Princeton formulae is known to enhance the reliability score of your resume.

 - Use action verbs

 Although verbs by their very definition have to do with actions, not all verbs are created equal.
-Some verbs have a far greater impression on our minds than others, and it’s this phenomenon you must take advantage of as you write your resume.
+Some verbs have a far greater impression on our minds than others, and it’s this phenomenon you must take advantage of as you write your person trainer resume.